 - Figure out where you are now.
 A technical SEO audit and a deep dive into your web analytics will tell you where your website is now from the standpoint of SEO.
 Use the information to see what works and what’s not working that well.
 You’ll be ready to set some goals and metrics for your SEO campaign.

 - Optimize your website content.
 Before you start working on anything else, make sure that your practice website is optimized for search.
 That means that you’re communicating well with the search engines and appealing to your human visitors as well.
 Know who your potential patients are.
 Know the keywords they use to search for what you have to offer.
 Make sure that you have answers for their questions.
+And keep in mind the special characteristics that make SEO for doctors different.
 You’ll probably want an SEO professional for this step.

 - Add fresh content regularly.
 A blog is usually the most practical way to keep fresh content coming, even if you don’t call it a blog.
 Search engines love fresh, valuable content, and so do your human visitors.
 High quality blogging is the single best thing you can do for your website’s SEO.
 Be realistic about this — you probably can’t do this cost-effectively in-house.
 Budget for professional web content.

 - Promote your content.
 Fairly soon, you’ll find that your website is bringing in visitors mostly through organic search.
 Until then, social media and emails to your patients with links they can click will help established patients to get into the habit of visiting your website.
 This will also encourage people to share your posts and bring new visitors.
 You might be able to do this in-house; if not, invest in a good social media management service.

 This is an efficient, cost-effective way to get the power of SEO working for you.
 Once you gain some momentum, your hard work will pay off.
 The screenshot below shows traffic growth for a website.
 Note that things started off slowly, but resulted in real growth.
 This website followed the basic plan outlined above.